blackgoldfish/gatech_demo/README.md

 youtube link of the demo: https://youtu.be/P_7IeELltR0   <br />
 •	Incorporate the VGG/DenseNet base-model and the additional transitional/pooling/prediction layers to build the DCNN architecture to do multi-label classification and heatmap disease localization within 108,948 ChestXray images by Keras/python on AWS and Azure.<br/>
 •	Achieves AUC up to 0.83.
 Disease localization gains an accuracy up to 0.6096. <br/>
-## Data visuallization analytics project: Interactive Map Exploration of the Gerrymandering Effects on Districts
+## Data visualization analytics project: Interactive Map Exploration of the Gerrymandering Effects on Districts
 youtube link of the demo: https://youtu.be/cbvEByuvdQo     <br />
-Highlight: Big data (10GB) preprocessing by python and storage by SQLite.
-Interactive visuallization by Tableau.
+•	Big data (10GB) preprocessing by python and storage by SQLite.
+Interactive visualization by Tableau.
 ## Software design and programming project: Cryptogram Game App in Android
 youtube link of the demo: https://youtu.be/hC7GFnZbn1c     <br />
 •	Developed an app for multi user to play cryptogram game. (https://en.wikipedia.org/wiki/Cryptogram) <br/>